TrelisResearch/install-guides/README.md

 (I've put this in an order that might be useful for newcomers)

 Basic:
+- `yourbench-space.md`: Explains the options for running LLM fine-tuning or inference (generating responses) using a simple jupyter or Google Colab notebook.
 - llm-notebook-setup.md: Explains the options for running LLM fine-tuning or inference (generating responses) using a simple jupyter or Google Colab notebook.
 - Pushing_to_Hub.ipynb : all about downloading, uploading and pushing models (including adapters and quantized models) to HuggingFace Hub.
 - Google_Colab_Llama_Simple_Inference.ipynb : A simple notebook to generate responses from a Llama 2 language model.